simonmichael/hledger/hledger/hledger.m4.md

 You can customise the generated "equity:conversion" account names by declaring an account with the [V/Conversion account type](#account-types).

-Finally, you can record both the cost and the equity postings, explicitly and redundantly so no inference is needed.
+Finally, you can record both the cost and the equity postings explicitly, so no inference is needed.
 This gives correctness, clarity, and more flexibility in how you write the entry, at the cost of being more verbose:

 ```journal